 Savvy Foods are eager to learn all there is to learn about carob and are writing a book about their story, assisted by an increasing range of fans including well known nutritionist Jenny Tschiesche (aka Lunch Box Doctor), to include lots of stories and recipes from around the globe.
 The company plan to travel to Australia this year to see their crop and eventually start their own organic carob farm, somewhere a bit nearer to the UK, where the conditions are also just right for carob.

 The next time you taste carob, whether it's picked up off the ground under a wild tree in Turkey or Spain or from your health store in one form or another, remember the story now told and consider the many varieties and origins of this wonderful plant.

 - Not a chocolate substitute (but has a slight chocolatey flavour).

 - Rich in anti-diabetic, antioxidant and anti-inflammatory properties.

 - Beneficial in control of many health problems such as diabetes, heart diseases and colon cancer.

 Available in nibs, powders and syrups from Savvy Foods right here on Yumbles!

-#Inspiration #raw chocolate brownie #raw desserts #raw puddings #raw baking #natural remedies #superfood #sweet treats #Food & Travel #gluten free #organic #sugar free #heart disease #cancer #carob #carob powder #diabetic #sustainable #nut free #spreads #australia #turkey #low gi
+#Food & Drink #Gluten free #raw chocolate brownie #raw desserts #raw puddings #raw baking #natural remedies #superfood #sweet treats #Food guides & reviews #organic #sugar free #heart disease #cancer #carob #carob powder #diabetic #sustainable #nut free #spreads #australia #turkey #low gi

 mouth-watering to share?